Over the last year, there’s been a lot of discussion about the “EA job market” and how to build an effective career in an EA field.

 A few months ago, I went through my first hiring process from the employer side when I found a part-time copyeditor to work on CEA’s social media posts (and a few other tasks).
 I thought my process might be interesting to people who've been following the aforementioned discussion, so I’m writing up my notes in this post.

 Meta: It can be legally tricky to write applications, conduct job interviews, and provide feedback to applicants.
+(Though feedback can also be really valuable!)
 I recommend consulting your local HR expert before attempting to hire.

 Statistics on the hiring process

 The initial application was meant to give me information about applicants’ editing skills and experience, as well as their familiarity with EA (which I felt would be helpful for the role, given the material they’d be editing and sometimes writing).

 Applicants were asked to edit half of a transcript of an EA Global talk generated by a transcription service, which contained many errors.
 They were given a two-hour limit to make it as clean and readable as they could.
 Only a few applicants didn’t finish the full edit, some because they went over the time limit and others because they applied very soon before the deadline.
 It’s possible that some people ignored the limit; I spot-checked the edit history of some of the best transcripts and didn’t see this, but I didn’t check all transcripts in this way.